DNS Rebinding - Bypassing SSRF Protection

 A dr3dd.xyz 53.45.124.31

-The attacker configures the domain dr3dd.xyz to resolve to both the loopback address (169.254.169.254) and an external server under their control (53.45.124.31).
+Now dr3dd.xyz resolves to both the internal metadata address (169.254.169.254) and an external address the attacker controls (53.45.124.31).

-Exploiting the Web Server:
+Exploiting the Web Server

-Mitigating DNS Rebinding Attacks:
+Mitigating DNS Rebinding